Spray Painting is a popular form of painting that can show up in several different styles.

 This question depends on the brand of paint you’re using and the item you’re spray painting.

-For most spray paint brands, two coats is probably the standard level.
+For most spray paint brands, two coats are probably the standard level.

 Your base coat helps cover all surfaces and provides a beginning layer for your second coat to darken and grip on, helping establish a more robust and dynamic color.